niklasnorin/red-thesis/report/10-method-implementation.md

 A strong side benefit of this also that Quarterdock can easily be built on any developers PC, as the build itself is executed inside Docker.

+### Docker Machine
+Quarterdock is run using Docker Machine with VirtualBox as the virtual machine, with a small VM image called `boot2docker`.

+Because the `boot2docker` kernel doesn't include GPIOlib support (common for kernels that doesn't target embedded), it doesn't have the folder `/sys/class/gpio`.
+Since SysFS, and so `/sys` is a special file system, it's not possible to simply create an empty `gpio` folder.

+Bind mounts can only be done on existing folders, so the closest folder we can bind mount to is `/sys/class`.

 ## Composing a Quarterdock Environment
 A complete Quarterdock Environment consists of a minimum of three Docker containers: